We may earn affiliate commissions for the recommended products. Learn more.

 Multi-factor authentication (MFA) is an essential part of strong security which helps to protect your accounts from breaches.
 In simple terms, it requires you to verify your identity beyond just simply entering your username and password.

-In our NordPass review, we have discovered that it has 3 options to help you set up two-factor authentication (2FA).
+When reviewing NordPass, we have discovered that it has 3 options to help you set up two-factor authentication (2FA).
 You can either use an authentication app, security keys, or backup codes.
 As for authentication apps, it supports all of the popular ones like Google Authenticator, Microsoft Authenticator, and Authy.

 If you’re interested in using a USB security key for MFA, NordPass requires it to be compliant with the FIDO U2F standards, like the YubiKey.
 You can simply check if your chosen key is supported by opening your NordPass account and inserting the key for verification.

 Keeper also offers multiple options for MFA.
-Those include authentication apps, hardware tokens, security keys, SMS and smart wearables, like the Apple Watch.
+Those include authentication apps, hardware tokens, security keys, SMS, and smart wearables, like the Apple Watch.
 However, experts say that SIM-based 2FA is one of the most insecure methods and is the easiest to bypass for malicious hackers.
 So, I wouldn’t recommend using it, even if it’s an option.

 Data storage